Lava from Spanish volcano heads toward sea; no injuries

 Authorities closed seven roads.

-Mariano Hernández, president of La Palma island, asked people to stay away from the eruption.
+Hernández, the head of the island’s government, asked people to stay away from the eruption.

-“People should not come near the eruption site where the lava is flowing,” “We are having serious problems with the evacuation because the roads are jammed with people who are trying to get close enough to see it,” Hernández said.
+“People should not come near the eruption site where the lava is flowing,” he said.
+“We are having serious problems with the evacuation because the roads are jammed with people who are trying to get close enough to see it.”

-Itahiza Dominguez, head of seismology of Spain’s National Geology Institute, told Canary Islands Television that although it was too early to tell how long this eruption would last, prior eruptions on the Canary Islands lasted weeks or even months.

 The last eruption on La Palma 50 years ago lasted just over three weeks.
 The last eruption on all the Canary Islands occurred underwater off the coast of El Hierro island in 2011.
 It lasted five months.

-Note: A previous version of this story was corrected to show that Mariano Hernández is the head of the island’s government, not the mayor.